 Haley Howell started training because she was tired of getting rolled up at home while dating Kevin.
 Her competitive nature brought her to the academy, where she decided to learn as much as she could to try and beat her boyfriend at his own game.
 Now, married to Kevin with two sons, she does jiu-jitsu to stay in shape and keep up with her young boys.

 She grew up in San Diego, spent some time in New York and Hawaii, and finally settled in Long Beach with her family.
 Together with Kevin, she runs The Jiu-Jitsu League and teaches Women’s Only classes on Friday evenings.
 Though she’s married to el jefe, don’t sleep on “Whoosks”, with nearly fifteen years dedicated to the art she has the skill and experience to make her classes a huge hit with the ladies.

 Also known as Neo, Vincent Sloan is always in the Matrix and can do ANYTHING on a computer, even from his phone.
 He started training jiu-jitsu because he was in search of The Gentle Art, and while it’s not always gentle, Vince definitely makes jiu-jitsu look effortless.
 His cerebral approach to jiu-jitsu lends to his ability to be a great teacher for beginners.
 He is the guy to ask if you wonder why you do a move a certain way because he thinks about every part of a technique and the mechanics that go into performing it.

-In his spare time, he likes to paddle board, rock climb, and camp with his lovely wife Nicole and adorable daughter Sonia.
+In his spare time, he likes to paddle board, rock climb, and camp with his lovely wife Nicole and adorable daughter Sonia and spunky son Anthony.
 You can find him at The Jiu-Jitsu League teaching Basics classes in the evenings.
 And if you want to get a cheeky smirk out of him, just call him Coach Rio.